gregorio-pirolini/markdown/IoT/IoT.md

 NFC operates at very short distances, typically within a few centimeters, making it ideal for applications like contactless payments (e.g., Apple Pay and Google Wallet), access control systems, and data transfer between devices.
 NFC is also used for pairing devices quickly, such as tapping a smartphone to a speaker to establish a Bluetooth connection.

-[^23]:NFC (Near Field Communication)is a short-range wireless communication technology used for contactless data transfer and secure communication between devices.NFC operates at very short distances, typically within a few centimeters, making it ideal for applications like contactless payments (e.g., Apple Pay and Google Wallet), access control systems, and data transfer between devices.NFC is also used for pairing devices quickly, such as tapping a smartphone to a speaker to establish a Bluetooth connection.
+[^23]: NFC (Near Field Communication)is a short-range wireless communication technology used for contactless data transfer and secure communication between devices.NFC operates at very short distances, typically within a few centimeters, making it ideal for applications like contactless payments (e.g., Apple Pay and Google Wallet), access control systems, and data transfer between devices.NFC is also used for pairing devices quickly, such as tapping a smartphone to a speaker to establish a Bluetooth connection.

 PLC[^24] PLC Programmable Logic Controller are ruggedized industrial computers used for controlling manufacturing processes, machinery, and automation in various industries.

 [^24]: PLC Programmable Logic Controller are ruggedized industrial computers used for controlling manufacturing processes, machinery, and automation in various industries.

 ### footnotes: